camchenry/camchenry-remix/posts/typescript-type-guards.md

 Using a `switch` block like this might be preferable if you have a lot of possible values to check and which might share the same code.

-[//]: # "TODO: This would be a good place to talk about discriminated unions, or link to an article"

 <div class="note">
-Discriminated unions deserve their own article, but they are essentially a more powerful version of the equality type guard.

-A discriminated union is a type that has multiple possible types, with a field that allows to us to discriminate (or differentiate) between them.
+A <strong>discriminated union</strong> is a <a href="https://camchenry.com/blog/typescript-union-type">union type</a> with a field that allows to us to discriminate (or differentiate) between different types.
+Discriminated unions are essentially a more powerful version of the equality type guard, that can quickly tell us what case we are dealing with in a union type.
 In other words, when we check the value of a single field (like `type`), it automatically includes a number of other properties.
 </div>

 ### `typeof` type guard